 6. Rankala Lake: Nice place to spend your evenings.
 Quite and less crowded place.
 Best time to visit is in the evening.

-As we all know, Kolhapur is famous for its Kolhapuri pandhra rasa(white curry) and Tambda rasa(red curry).
+What and where to eat: As we all know, Kolhapur is famous for its Kolhapuri pandhra rasa(white curry) and Tambda rasa(red curry).
 We visited hotel Opal.
 This is my all time favorite place.
 I always visit this place when I visit Kolhapur with my family.
 This hotel is 2.5km from the C. Shahumaharaj Terminus railway station on old Kolhapur-Banglore highway.
 Other options are, Hotel Padma, Hotel Pearl and Hotel Parab.
 These are some of the restaurants suggested by some of my friends from Kolhapur.
 If at Opal, don't miss out on their fruit salad with icecream.
 Second thing to try when in Kolhapur is the Kolhapuri misal.
 Phadtare Misal Kendra is said to be famous for its misal, but personally I did like their misal.
 You can try other centers like Khasbaug Misal at Khasbaug ground, Ahar Misal at Mangalwar Peth.
 In the evening you can stop by Rajabahu Bhel center and try their bhadang bhel.
 Something different to try.
 Last but not the least visit Solanki's ice cream parlour.
 There are many outlets with the name Solanki but visit the one at Tarabai park and try their 'Special Mocktail' (see the gallery for the image) :)

-You can find many budget hotels near railway station.
+Where to stay: You can find many budget hotels near railway station.
 Tariff for one night double bed ranges from Rs 600-Rs800.
 Some of the options are- Hotel Ashish Deluxe, Hotel Landmark, Hotel Maharaja.

-You can go shopping for Kolhapuri chappals at Chambar lane.
+Things to do: You can go shopping for Kolhapuri chappals at Chambar lane.
 Make sure you bargain as much as possible and also check for the quality of leather.
 There are many shops where quality of leather is compromised.
 If you enjoy cooking you can buy masalas(spices) from Abhiruchi Masale center.
 Its near the chambar lane.
 Whenever I visit Kolhapur, I make sure I visit this shop.
 You can find variaty of masalas, from chicken curry masala, pandhra-tambda masala to garam masala and biryani masala.

 Day 2 at Malvan: We left from Kolhapur early morning around 7am.
 We took the Radhanagri route.
 On our way we took a small halt at backwaters near Radhanagri village.
 Reached Malvan by 1.30 pm.
 The road is pretty good now but with lots of turns and swirls.
 Do take some medicines in case of motion sickness.
 There are quite many places of attractions in Malvan.